mikeygough/my-ACS-2330-Responsive-Web-Design/class-4.md

 Use this when you need to size something based on the size of window.

 Note! vh and vw differ from % because % is based on the the parent element!
 Where vh and vw are based size of the view port.

+### %

+Use percent to scale an element relative to the size of its parent element.
+If the parent were 200px and the child was `width: 50%` it would be 100px.

 ## What is Flexbox